thalesmacedo1/clone-banco-inter-login/README.md

 # clone-banco-inter-login
-A simple login clone of Banco Inter's mobile interface
+A simple login clone of Banco Inter's mobile interface using HTML and CSS